What is a public project?

 - View the project Wiki

-- Perform semantic search of the code or work items
+- Do semantic search of the code or work items

-For additional information, see Differences and limitations for non-members of a public project.
+For more information, see Differences and limitations for non-members of a public project.

 Get started with a public project